-Swift Mansion Tenants Say Owners Tried To Evict Them Before Massive Fire
+Swift Mansion Tenants Say Owners Illegally Evicted Them Before Massive Fire

 The building had been owned for more than 20 years by Maurice and Christine Perkins, who put the home on the market in 2017 for $2.7 million.
 The owners could not immediately be reached for comment Monday.

 Wendell Smith and Aaron Wade told Block Club they were among the nine residents living in the 131-year-old mansion at the time of the fire.
 The two men each filed a lawsuit Nov.
-29 against owner Maurice Perkins and his children Marcus and Heather Perkins, alleging the landlords were illegally trying to evict them.
+29 against owner Maurice Perkins and his children Marcus and Heather Perkins, alleging the landlords had illegally evicted them.

 Smith said he and the eight neighbors had been living at the Swift Mansion for two to five years since 2018.
 The residents lived there in a shared room occupancy setting, paying $400 in month-to-month leases and sharing common areas, according to Smith’s lawsuit in small claims court.